yashviraja9/YashvisBookStore/YashvisBookStore/README.txt

 Delete it and add the JavaScript from the Assignment 2 files folder in to the wwwroot/js folder, note the ‘div’ is now in the return portion of the category.js file

 In Index.cshtml add the @section call to the category.js script and run the project.

+when i try to run the project and click on category i get this error:

+An unhandled exception occurred while processing the request.
+InvalidOperationException: Unable to resolve service for type 'YashvisBooks.DataAccess.Repository.IRepository.IUnitOfWork' while attempting to activate 'YashvisBookStore.Areas.Admin.Controllers.CategoryController'.